-- A minimum GPA of at least a 2.5 in all business prerequisites.
+- A minimum cumulative GPA of at least a 2.5 in all business prerequisites.

 - Applicants must also complete 10 credits of English composition to meet eligibility requirements.

 - Business prerequisites may not be taken P/F or S/NS.
-The minimum acceptable grade in a business prerequisite is 2.0.
+The minimum acceptable grade in each business prerequisite course is 2.0.

 Students applying to the UW Bothell School of Business must have completed at least seven of the following courses at the time of application.
 All prerequisite coursework -- the nine Business prerequisites below, plus 10 credits of English composition -- must be completed prior to beginning the program.